-Amy graduated from Pacific College of Oriental Medicine in 2006 and immediately opened a private practice called Luma Acupuncture.
+Amy graduated from Pacific College of Oriental Medicine in 2006 and opened a private practice called Luma Acupuncture.
 In 2007, she went to Hangzhou, China to do advanced acupuncture studies.
-While there, she was impressed with the affordability of acupuncture treatments and how frequently people get treated.
-She realized that most people couldn’t afford the expensive private room treatment fees she was charging at her private practice.
-And because of this, she began devising ways to modify her treatment model to allow people to better afford to get regular treatments, thereby increasing the likelihood of making them healthier.
+While there, she was impressed with the affordability of acupuncture treatments and how frequently people could get treatment.
+She realized that most people couldn’t afford the expensive private room treatment fees she was charging at her private practice, and didn't come in often enough to truly feel better.
+She began devising ways to modify her treatment model to allow people to better afford to get regular treatments.

 In 2009, Amy realized this goal when she co-founded Milwaukee Community Acupuncture with her colleague and friend Olivia Crane.
 Since opening, Amy has seen first-hand how the community clinic model makes it possible for community members to realize the benefits of affordable long term acupuncture treatment plans.

-Amy is an active member of POCA, the People’s Organization of Community Acupuncture, where she is CEU coordinator.
-She also sits on POCA’s events circle, planning upcoming continuing education seminars.
+Amy is an active member of POCA, the People’s Organization of Community Acupuncture.
+She sits on POCA’s events circle, planning upcoming continuing education seminars.

 Olivia co-founded Milwaukee Community Acupuncture (MCA) in September 2009.
 Olivia was drawn to study acupuncture after experiencing the benefits of acupuncture treatment first hand.
 It presented a unique, holistic approach to healthcare that she thought a lot of people could benefit from.
 When she traveled to Beijing and observed the way acupuncture is practiced in China, she was inspired by the sense of healing created by many people of all ages and backgrounds joined together in a single room during their treatments.
 This inspired Olivia to team up with her good friend, Amy Severinsen, and open MCA to make acupuncture more widely accessible to Milwaukee and the surrounding areas.
 Since day one Olivia was amazed by the response of the community and the growth of the clinic.
 All kinds of people wanted acupuncture to be an option for them but it just hadn’t been available.
 The group setting remains Olivia’s most favorite aspect about MCA.
 Dealing with pain or health conditions can be so isolating and she has seen first hand the therapeutic benefit of coming together with others to heal.
 She has often noticed that people with similar conditions tend to unknowingly come to the clinic at the same times.